GitEvil/e2e-testsuite-platform/README.md

   + [API commands](#api-commands)
 * [Local development of the testsuite](#local-development-of-the-testsuite)

 This package contains the e2e test suite for Shopware 6.
-The test suite is built on top of [Cypress](https://github.com/cypress-io/cypress) as well as the following Cypress plugins:
+The test suite is based on the testing framework [Cypress](https://github.com/cypress-io/cypress) just as these corresponding plugins:

 - [`cypress-select-tests`](https://github.com/bahmutov/cypress-select-tests)
 - [`cypress-log-to-output`](https://github.com/flotwig/cypress-log-to-output)